 J. Chris Cooke

 J. Chris Cooke has provided professional investment guidance with personal service since 1990.
 He is a non-practicing CPA and attorney and a member of the Indiana Bar Association specializing in estate, tax and cash-flow planning and fiduciary liability with Cooke Financial Group.
-Cooke has been a member of the Wells Fargo Advisors Premier Advisors Recognition Council since 1996.
 He is a graduate of the University of Notre Dame and has a juris doctor degree from the Indiana University Law School-Indianapolis.
-He is active in the community and currently serves on St. Vincent Fishers Hospital Board of Directors, is a member of the Penrod Society, and belongs to Holy Spirit at Geist Catholic Church.
-Cooke has also served as past chair of the Conner Prairie Board of Directors.
+He is active in the community and currently serves on St. Vincent Fishers Hospital board of directors, is a member of the Penrod Society, and belongs to Holy Spirit at Geist Catholic Church.
+Cooke has also served as past chair of the Conner Prairie board of directors and is currently serving as chair of the Conner Prairie Foundation board of directors.
 Cooke and wife Elizabeth have three children and reside in Fishers.

 CEO, W. Hare & Son

 Dave Cox is CEO of W. Hare & Son in Noblesville.
-He represents Indiana's franchised new automobile dealers on the National Automobile Dealers Association Board of Directors.
+He represents Indiana's franchised new automobile dealers on the National Automobile Dealers Association board of directors.
 He studied industrial management at Purdue University.
-Dave and wife Jackie reside in Noblesville and have two daughters.
+Cox and wife Jackie reside in Noblesville and have two daughters.
 He has been active on several community not-for-profit boards.

 Attorney, Church, Church, Hittle and Antrim